NikolaosSamperis/CNN-RetinalDisease-Pipeline/README.md

 ## 📌 Project Overview

 This project explores the use of **deep convolutional neural networks (CNNs)** for classifying retinal fundus images into three categories: **Normal**, **Cataract**, and **Glaucoma**.
-It investigates two popular architectures—EfficientNetB0 and DenseNet-121—through a series of experiments involving transfer learning, preprocessing (CLAHE), dataset balancing, and custom classification heads.
+It investigates two popular architectures—EfficientNetB0 and DenseNet-121—through a series of experiments involving transfer learning, preprocessing (CLAHE), dataset balancing, and a custom classification head.

 ---